The Great Transformation (book): Before the market society

 These three forms were not mutually exclusive, nor were they mutually exclusive of markets for the exchange of goods.
 The main distinction is that these three forms of economic organization were based around the social aspects of the society they operated in and were explicitly tied to those social relationships.
-Polanyi argued that these economic forms depended on the social principles of centricity, symmetry, and autarky (self-sufficiency).
+Polanyi argued that these economic forms depended on the social principles of symmetry, centricity, and autarchy (self-sufficiency).
 Markets existed as an auxiliary avenue for the exchange of goods that were otherwise not obtainable.